 Place in MS Therapy: Disease Modifying Agents

-The choice of initial treatment in MS depends upon patient choices and their level of disease activity: convenience, safety, and effectiveness all come into play.
+The choice of initial treatment in MS depends upon patient choices and their level of disease activity: convenience, safety, effectiveness and cost or coverage all come into play.

 - Interferon beta and glatiramer (Copaxone), although self-injected, are often selected first-line based on longer-term history and a greater level of drug safety.

 - Oral dimethyl fumarate (Tecfidera) or teriflunomide (Aubagio) offer convenience.
 There may be a preference to Tecfidera due to a better safety profile over Aubagio or fingolimod (Gilenya).

 - Natalizumab (Tysabri) infusion may be an appropriate choice for patients with more severe disease.